-5. Select the number to run an interactive test.
+6. Select the number to run an interactive test.
 The following menu appears:

-'''

-Screen 1 of 1

-Select Test Setup

-10/100 Mb Ethernet PMC Adapter, Slot 5, Net # 0

-Operational Status Diagnostic Status Fault Status Network Connection

-DIAGNOSTICS

-MESSAGE

-UNKNOWN

-This device may be tested with or without a wrap plug.

-< 1.
-Start testing without a wrap plug. >

-< 2.
-Start testing with a wrap plug installed. >

-Select (1-2 or

-B=Back ):

-'''
+Screen 1 of 1 Select Test Setup 10/100 Mb Ethernet PMC Adapter, Slot 5, Net # 0 Operational Status Diagnostic Status Fault Status Network Connection DIAGNOSTICS MESSAGE OK UNKNOWN This device may be tested with or without a wrap plug. < 1.
+Start testing without a wrap plug. > < 2.
+Start testing with a wrap plug installed. > Select (1-2 or B=Back):

-- 6. Label and disconnect the cable for the adapter.
+- 7. Label and disconnect the cable for the adapter.
 Type 1 and press Enter if you are not installing an external wrap plug.
-If you choose 2, you must install an external wrap plug on the adapter. - 7.
+If you choose 2, you must install an external wrap plug on the adapter. - 8.
 This is a long-running test.
 The Device Status and Control Menu is displayed again.
 Note that the Diagnostic Status is TESTING.
 This indicates that the tests are running and will take about three minutes to complete.

-'''

-Screen 1 of 1

-Device Status and Control

-10/100 Mb Ethernet PMC Adapter, Slot 5, Net # 0

-Operational Status Diagnostic Status Fault Status Network Connection

-DIAGNOSTICS

-TESTING

-UNKNOWN

-0%

-Select from the following:

-Disable Device

-Enable Device

-Run Default Test

-Run Interactive Test

-Loop Test - stop on first error

-Loop Test - Log all errors

-Stop Looping Test

-< 1.
-View Test History Log >

-< 2.
-View Hardware Error Log >

-Select (1-2 or

-B=Back R=Refresh status H=Help ):

-'''
+(If you have software code Version 1.0 refer to the first screen.
+Refer to the second screen if you have software code Version 2.0.)

+Screen 1 of 1 Device Status and Control 10/100 Mb Ethernet PMC Adapter, Slot 5, Net # 0 Operational Status Diagnostic Status Fault Status Network Connection DIAGNOSTICS TESTING OK UNKNOWN 0% Select from the following: Disable Device Enable Device Run Default Test Run Interactive Test Loop Test - stop on first error Loop Test - Log all errors Stop Looping Test < 1.
+View Test History Log > < 2.
+View Hardware Error Log > Select (1-2 or B=Back R=Refresh status H=Help): Figure 6-7.
+Device Status and Control Menu, Version 1.0 Screen 1 of 1 -- Device Status and Control 10/100 Mb Ethernet PMC Adapter, Slot 5, Net # 0 Operational Status Diagnostic Status Fault Status Network Connection DIAGNOSTICS TESTING OK UNKNOWN 0% Select from the following: Disable Device Enable Device Run test one time Loop test until an error occurs Loop test until manually stopped - log all errors Stop looping test < 1.
+View Test History Log > < 2.
+View Hardware Error Log > Select (1-2 or B=Back R=Refresh status H=Help): Figure 6-8.
+Device Status and Control Menu, Version 2.0

-8. Wait until a message similar to the following is displayed: Diagnostic Test for 10/100 Mb Ethernet PMC Adapter has status available.
+9. Wait until a message similar to the following is displayed: Diagnostic Test for 10/100 Mb Ethernet PMC Adapter has status available.
 Then reconnect the network cable to the adapter.
-Select \mathbf{r} to refresh and view the results of the test.
+Select r to refresh and view the results of the test.
 In this example, the system reports test completion with no errors.
 If the test fails, you will receive a message directing further action.

-Screen 1 of 1

-Test Results

-10/100 Mb Ethernet PMC Adapter, Slot 5, Net # 0

-Operational Status Diagnostic Status Fault Status Network Connection DISABLED INACTIVE UNKNOWN

-The Test Completed with No Errors.
+Test Results Screen 1 of 1 10/100 Mb Ethernet PMC Adapter, Slot 5 , Net # 0 Operational Status DISABLED Diagnostic Status INACTIVE Fault Status OK Network Connection UNKNOWN The Test Completed with No Errors.

-9. Select b to return to the Device Status and Control Menu.
+10. Select b to return to the Device Status and Control Menu.